 You can check whether a particular package is installed or not by using the packageVersion function:

 Congratulations!
 You have successfully installed R. Thanks for using this tutorial for installing R open source programming language on your Ubuntu 18.04 LTS Bionic Beaver.
-For additional help or useful information, we recommend you to check the official R website.
+For additional help or useful information, we recommend you check the official R website.